NicholasStern/Dotua/docs/documentation.md

         self.func = None
         self.universe = []

-    @staticmethod
     def create_rscalar(vals):
         '''
-        @vals denotes the evaluation points of variables for which the user would like to create Scalar variables.
-If @vals is a list, the function returns a list of Scalar variables with @vals values.
-If @vals is a single value, the user receives a single Scalar variable (not as a list).
-This function also initializes the jacobians of all variables allocated.
+        @vals denotes the evaluation points of variables for which the user would like to create rScalar variables.
+If @vals is a list, the function returns a list of rScalar variables with @vals values.
+If @vals is a single value, the user receives a single rScalar variable (not as a list).
+This function also adds the new rScalar object(s) to the _universe of the rAutoDiff object.
         '''
         pass

-    @staticmethod
-    def create_vector(vals):
+    def partial(self, func, var):
         '''
-        The idea is similar to create_scalar.
-        This will allow the user to create vectors and specify initial values for the elements of the vectors.
+        This method allows users to calculate the derivative of @func the function of rScalar objects with respect to the variable represented by the rScalar @var.
+This method also sets the self.func attribute of the rAutoDiff object to the given @func.
         '''
         pass

+    def _reset_universe(self, var):
+        '''
+        This method is for internal use only.
+When a user calls partial(), the rAutoDiff object will first call _reset_universe() to reset then grad_val variables of the necessary rScalar objects before calculating the desired derivative.
+        '''
+        pass
 ```

+By instantiating an *rAutoDiff* object and using the *create_rscalar* method,
-Using the *create_scalar* and *create_vector* methods, users are able to
-initialize variables for use in constructing arbitrary functions.
-Additionally,
+users are able to initialize varibales for use in constructing arbitrary
-users are able to specify initial values for these variables.
-Creating variables
+functions.
+Additionally, users are able to specify initial values for these
-in this way will ensure that users are able to use the AutoDiff defined
+variables.
+Creating variables in this way will ensure that users are able to
-operators to both evaluate functions and compute their derivatives.
+use the Dotua defined operators to both evaluate functions and compute their

-### Variable Universes

-The implementaiton of the AutoDiff library makes the following assumption:
-for each environment in which the user uses autodifferentiable variables
-(i.e., *Scalar* and *Vector* objects), the user initializes all such variables
-with a single call to **create_scalar** or **create_vector**.
-This assumption
-allows *Scalar* and *Vector* objects to fully initialize their jacobians before
-being used by the user.
-This greatly reduces implementation complexity.

-This design choice should not restrict users in their construction of arbitrary
-functions for the reason that in order to define a function, the user must
-know how many primitive scalar variables they need to use in advance.
-Realize
-that this not mean that a user is prevented from defining new Python variables
-as functions of previously created *Scalar* objects, but only that a user, in
-defining a mathematical function **f(x, y, z)** must initialize **x, y, and z**
-with a single call to **create_scalar**.
-It is perfectly acceptable that in the
-definition of **f(x, y, z)** a Python variable such as **a = x + y** is created.
-The user is guaranteed that **a.eval()** and **a.partial(x), a.partial(y),
-and a.partial(z)** are all well defined and correct because **a** in this case
-is an instance of *Scalar*; however, it is not a "primitive" scalar variable and
+derivatives.
+Furhtermore, using the *partial* method, users are able to
-thus the user could not take a partial derivative with respect to **a**.
+determine the derivative of their constructed function with respect to
+a specified *rScalar* variable.

 ## Operator